 So there we have it: Tim Redmond and Matt Smith, the political editors of our two weeklies who live in an alternate universe, only intermittently touching down to encounter the realities the rest of us face in San Francisco.
 Maybe they are actually the same person, which would explain a lot.
 Has anyone ever seen them together?

-Labels: Gavin Newsom, Highrise Development, Housing in the City, Matt Smith, Media, Muni, Tim Redmond
+Labels: Gavin Newsom, Highrise Development, Housing in the City, Matt Smith, Media, Muni, SF Weekly, Tim Redmond